 It was a bargain He accepted.

 Nietzsche said that hope is the worst of all evils for it prolongs the torment of man.
 At times, he’s right.
 And I was running out of hope.
 By 1998, it’d been over 4 years since I last sold a book.
 I’d tried every genre and every story I could think of.
 If a new line opened, buddy, I was there for it even while my ex railed against me for it and threatened me if I kept submitting.
 At one point, it was so bad that I had to hide my writing in a closet and wait for him to go to bed at night so that I could work while he slept.

 Desperate, I sat down and caved to peer pressure to write a tailor-made marketable book for that time.
 A regency set historical romance.
 How could I lose?
 My critique partners at that time were NYT bestselling Regency historical authors.
 It had every element that had made numerous authors famous.
 My critique partners loved it.
 My agent thought it was one of the best books she’d ever read and she eagerly sent it out.

-So after I unpacked the 286 computer I’d packed up in the box and swore I’d never touch again, I started writing the book I wanted to write for the first time in years.
+So after I unpacked that 286 computer I’d packed up in the box and swore I’d never touch again, I started writing the book I wanted to write for the first time in years.
 Now I knew that thing wasn’t marketable.
-It was a pirate book set in 1791 and this is long before Pirates of the Caribbean that was based on a short story I’d written in college.
+It was a paranormal pirate book set in 1791 and this is long before Pirates of the Caribbean that was based on a short story I’d written in college.
 I sent it to my critique partners who read me the riot act and I don’t blame them.
 They were right.
 No publisher had bought a pirate novel in years and even when they did none had been set in 1791.
 Was I out of my mind?

 Well, of course I was.
 I’m a writer.